xndbogdan/url-shortner/README.md

 repository with us.
 Make sure the repository is public.
 14. Laravel scaffolding is welcomed (and encouraged).

+## Concerns

+- Using a random 5 letter string for the url slugs might lead to collisions

 ## Personal goals

 - Stick as close as possible to PSR-12